andavits/andavits/README.md

 - 👋 Hi, I’m @andavits
-- 👀 I’m interested in behavioural statistics
+- 👀 About human data in the data economy
-- 🌱 I’m currently learning R
+- 🌱 I’m currently very concerned about human influence on the environment
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I enjoy collaborating on data science projects
 - 📫 How to reach me anda.vitols@hotmail.ca

 <!---